 Putting it Together

-My recommendation is that you use a combined approach in order to see the maximum number of opportunities and ensure that nothing falls through the cracks.
+I recommend that you use a combined approach in order to see the maximum number of opportunities and ensure that nothing falls through the cracks.
 Start by picking one of the inexpensive paid services like Find RFP to do most of the work for you, and set yourself up to receive notifications directly from the key agencies or organizations in your geographic market.

 Since these RFPs are by definition “public,” there is a lot of competition, so you’ll need to see a lot of them to find the few that you really have a chance at.
 Taking a look at a large number of RFPs also gives you a chance to share the opportunities that aren’t right for you with friends and colleagues, which can be a great networking activity.